balena-io/balena-fleet-management-masterclass/README.md

 When it is time to move your fleet to production, there are a number of recommended best practices:

 * Use frozen images and fixed dependencies to ensure there are no unexpected updates.
-* Minimise the size of your releases through the use of [multistage builds](https://github.com/balena-io/services-masterclass#6-multi-stage-builds) and the minimal `run` variants of the [balena base images](https://www.balena.io/docs/reference/base-images/base-images/).
+* Minimize the size of your releases through the use of [multistage builds](https://github.com/balena-io/services-masterclass#6-multi-stage-builds) and the minimal `run` variants of the [balena base images](https://www.balena.io/docs/reference/base-images/base-images/).
 * Use a release policy to safely roll out new application deployments through the use of release pinning.
 * Use an ESR version of the hostOS if available.
 * Enable [delta updates](https://www.balena.io/docs/learn/deploy/delta/) to reduce bandwidth and storage space required on the device.
 Note that delta updates are now enabled by default for new applications.